apache/doris-website/versioned_docs/version-2.1/sql-manual/sql-statements/Data-Definition-Statements/Create/CREATE-TABLE.md

 </version>

-4. MULTI RANGE：Multi build integer RANGE partitions,Define the left closed and right open interval of the zone, and step size.
+4. MULTI RANGE: Multi build integer RANGE partitions,Define the left closed and right open interval of the zone, and step size.

     ```
     PARTITION BY RANGE(int_col)